Attention, IT Department: You are no longer needed.

 “This unit was actually a router that knocked out their DHCP server handing out internal addresses and started handing out addresses that were entirely unrouteable.
 It brought the entire company down; they probably lost a day of work.”

-Email, which most office workers were accustomed to by this time — was another handy way to share files (as long as they didn’t exceed a certain size).
-While email has only improved in security, it’s still not a perfect way to share sensitive documents.
+Email, which most office workers were accustomed to by this time—was another handy way to share files (as long as they didn’t exceed a certain size).
+While email has only improved security, it’s still not a perfect way to share sensitive documents.

 Consumer Cloud Storage & Collaboration Tools